launchdarkly/terraform-provider-launchdarkly/website/docs/r/webhook.html.markdown

 ## Attributes Reference

-In addition to the arguments above, the provider exports following attribute:
+In addition to the arguments above, the resource exports following attribute:

 - `id` - The unique webhook ID.